savashn/ecewo/README.md

 A modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.

+It's a **hobby** project I started to improve myself in programming, so it's not production ready yet.
+However, I'm doing my best.

 ### Table of Contents

 - [Out of The Box Features](#out-of-the-box-features)